jonathancrabtree/Circleator/command-line.md

 ---
 layout: default
+pagetype: documentation
-title: Circleator : documentation : running the Circleator on the command line
+title: Running the Circleator on the command line
 ---

 <h2>Overview</h2>